LarsVonQualen/lux/README.md

 # Goals
 - Stay up-to-date with PHP, thus targeting the latest stable build of PHP, as of writing 7.
 - Stay simple.
-- Stay lightweight, this not getting caught up in feature creep.
+- Stay lightweight, thus not getting caught up in feature creep.
 - Stay fun!

 # Future goals